Blue Line (Kolkata Metro): Old fleet

 With all these features, the design and manufacturing process of these cars to a very high standard of reliability and safety has been a challenge.
 This was achieved without any technical collaboration.

 Reservation for women

 In 2008, the Kolkata Metro Railway experimented with the practice of reserving two entire compartments for women.

 This system was found to be ineffective and caused inconvenience for a lot of commuters (including women) and the plan was eventually dropped by the metro authority.
 But a certain section of seats in each of the eight compartments is reserved for women.

 Problems with this line

 The founder of Delhi Metro, E. Sreedharan said Indian Railways are not experts at urban transport, and misplanned the Kolkata metro from the beginning.
 A private company should run the metro and can bring it up to standard in five years.

 Since Kolkata Metro is under Indian Railways, it can't take its own independent decisions.
 It has to rely on Indian Railways for everything (like rakes etc.).
 The rakes are ordered directly from ICF without floating any global tenders.
-And ICF being inexperienced in manufacturing metro rakes, has delivered faulty rakes.
-Thus causing snags and accidents.